Melissa McCarthy’s ‘Happytime Murders’ Beats Lawsuit By ‘Sesame Street’ Makers

 “Sesame seeks to enjoin Defendants’ deliberate effort to appropriate its SESAME STREET mark, and its trusted brand and goodwill, to promote their R-rated movie… by way of a violent and sexually-explicit trailer.
 SESAME STREET is a registered trademark of Sesame, an organization with a long and storied history of ‘helping kids grow smarter, stronger and kinder.'”

 The judge found nothing to validate non-profit Sesame Workshop’s claim that moviegoers would be confused by the movie that uses Henson-like puppets that are very similar to the Muppets of Sesame Street fame.
 The Wrap indicates that he further indicated that Sesame Workshop didn’t demonstrate that parents and sponsors were complaining.
-Movie distributor STX Entertainment issued a statement they attributed to puppet lawyer Fred, Esq. that read, in part,
+Movie distributor STX Entertainment issued a statement they attributed to puppet lawyer Fred, Esq.

 “We fluffing love Sesame Street and we’re obviously very pleased that the ruling reinforced what STX’s intention was from the very beginning — to honor the heritage of The Jim Henson Company’s previous award-winning creations.”